 Calculate the hash value of the received fragment and compare it with the hash value in the Fragment Hash Values in the first fragment.
 If the hash value is different, the received fragment shall be discarded.

-Cache the Contents Information of the received fragment.
+Cache the Content Information of the received fragment.

 After all fragments are received, the eBCS non-AP STA concatenates the fragments and process the eBCS Info frame.